jojo61/vdr-plugin-softhdcuvid/README.txt

 Unfortunatly FFMEG has a bug with deinterlacing cuda frames.
 So you have to patch the file in libavcodec/cuviddec.c

-Somewhere near line 860 depending on your release:
+Somewhere near line 860 and 1066 depending on your release:
 old:
      ctx->frame_queue = av_fifo_alloc(ctx->nb_surfaces * sizeof(CuvidParsedFrame));